Biomedical and Electronics Engineering

 We have strong links with medical engineering companies both locally and nationally to help you gain industry knowledge and experience.
 Professional engineers from these companies deliver workshops and seminars to our students.
 They also provide a year's paid industrial placement between the second and third year of study, for students who choose this option.

-We have close links to a number of hospitals in the region and throughout the UK, and these also offer placement opportunities for our students, giving you the chance to gain experience of working directly with clinicians and patients.
+We have close links to a number of hospitals in the region and throughout the UK, and these also offer opportunities for our students, giving you the chance to gain experience directly from clinicians and patients.

-Our MEng/BEng Medical Engineering courses are accredited by the Institution of Mechanical Engineers (IMechE), putting all our engineering graduates on route to Chartered Engineer status.
-Our BSc Clinical Technology course is accredited by the Institution of Engineering and Technology (IET).
+Our MEng/BEng Biomedical Engineering courses are accredited by the Institution of Mechanical Engineers (IMechE) and our BSc Clinical Technology course is accredited by the Institution of Engineering and Technology (IET), putting all our engineering graduates on route to Chartered Engineer status.

 At a Glance